Genoplesium nudum

-Genoplesium nudum, commonly known as the tiny midge orchid in Australia or the red midge orchid in New Zealand, is a small terrestrial orchid native to south-eastern Australia and New Zealand.
+Genoplesium nudum, commonly known as tiny midge orchid in Australia or red midge orchid in New Zealand, is a small terrestrial orchid native to south-eastern Australia and New Zealand.
 It has a single thin leaf fused to the flowering stem and up to forty small, reddish-purple or green and red flowers.
-Australian and New Zealand authorities use the name Corunastylis nuda but Genoplesium nudum and Prasophyllum transversum are used by the World Checklist of Selected Plant Families.
+Australian and New Zealand authorities use the name Corunastylis nuda but Genoplesium nudum and Prasophyllum transversum are used by Plants of the World Online.

 Description

 Genoplesium nudum is a terrestrial, perennial, deciduous, herb with an underground tuber and a single thin leaf 150-300 mm long and fused to the flowering stem with the free part 10-20 mm long.
 Between five and forty reddish-purple or green and red flowers are crowded along a flowering stem 50-100 mm tall.
 The flowers lean forwards and are about 4.5 mm long, 3 mm wide and often do not open fully.
 The flowers are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal is egg-shaped, about 2 mm long and about 1.5 mm wide.
 The lateral sepals are lance-shaped, about 3 mm long, 1 mm wide, fused at the base then free from each other and curved downwards.
 The petals are egg-shaped, 1.5 mm long and 1 mm wide with a pointed tip.
 The labellum is egg-shaped, thick and fleshy, 1.5 mm long, 1 mm wide with fine teeth along its edges.
 There is a channelled, egg-shaped callus in the centre of the labellum and extending almost to its tip.
 Flowering occurs between December and March in Australia and until August in New Zealand.